waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_3.md

   # level.
 We are mixing integration tests with feature tests.
   # However, it's convenient for our purposes.
   expect { sign_up(password_confirmation: 'wrong') }.not_to change(User, :count)
-  expect(page).to have_content 'your password and confirmation passwords do not match' end
+end

 def sign_up(email: 'alice@example.com',